status-im/swarms/ideas/145-identity.md

 ## Exit criteria

-Fully integrated on Status App.
+Fully integrated on Status App
+    - Users can create new Indeitity
+    - Users can manage their Identities
+    - Users can use (action) Identities to call contracts

 ## Supporting Role Communication
 <!-- Once Requirements and Goals are fleshed out, then it should be communicated to supporting organelles if required -->